tarekmonjur/design-principles-patterns/readme.md

 ### Programming in an implementation:

 Here we assign the DB property to a new instance of the concrete class Commercial DB.
 So if we use a specific concrete class, like Commercial DB.
-Then we are going to be stuck with that implementation and then we will have to end up essentially hard coding by specific database vendor.
+Then we are going to be stuck with that implementation and then we will have to end up essentially hard coding by a specific database vendor.

 ![Program to implementation](https://github.com/tarekmonjur/design-patterns/blob/master/dist/programming-to-implementation.png)

-Like, if we want to change to another database in the future, Or like if we ant to test our code against a lightweight, low overhead test database, this design we have already committed to the commercial DB.
+Like, if we want to change to another database in the future, Or like if we want to test our code against a lightweight, low-overhead test database, this design we have already committed to the commercial DB.
 So, we have code rework including every reference to that database.

 ### Programming in an interface: